carbonblack/carbon-black-cloud-sdk-python/docs/alerts-migration.rst

 * Breaking Changes

     * Default Search Time Period reduced to two weeks.
 See `Default Search Time Period`_.
     * Fields that do not exist in Alert v7 API: FunctionalityDecommissioned exception is raised if called.
-See `Fields that have been removed`_.
+See `SDK Treatment of Fields that have been removed`_.
     * ``get_events()`` method has been removed.
 See `Enriched Events have been replaced by Observations`_.
     * Facet terms match the field names.
 See `Facet Terms`_.
     * Workflow has been rebuilt.
 See `Alert Workflow Streamlined`_.